Release Date: 11/13/2011

 The 3D effects are pretty nice and work well here.
 There are a few instances in levels where 3D will benefit you to see the level layout better, but just like most 3DS games, it’s just for flash, and not gameplay.
 I did find the graphics to look crisp and very pretty for a 3DS game, but they still look like Super Mario Galaxy and haven’t changed one bit, I’m bored of it.
 There are no extra modes, and once you beat the game it’s hard to have a reason to come back.
 The story in Mario games is pretty simple so I won’t even go there.

 The severe lack of challenge through 70% of the game just really brings the experience down.
 Enemies are a breeze to avoid and there’s just nothing new to the overall Mario formula to make it groundbreaking like Mario used to be.
 Nintendo has been riding this formula for so long that it’s a wonder people keep buying it.
 I thought this would be kind of like Mario 64 in the sense that it revolutionized the genre and console, this game had that potential.
 While the game is just plain fun, I wanted a challenge.
 I wanted something new like more abilities, a new art style, new enemies, and just a larger challenge.
 When you hit world 7 you will be in for a world of hurt because the game is just so damn hard.
 It’s the way the level is laid out, enemies are placed in tricky spots, but it’s not the fair type of hard.

-Overall, Super Mario 3D Land is a fun game, but not the genre changer like everyone thought.
+Overall, Super Mario 3D Land is a fun game, but not the genre changer that everyone thought.
 It sticks with the same tired NSMB/Galaxy formula that everyone is getting tired of.
 There’s no challenge 70% through the game and the bosses lack any variety.
 There are no extra modes and the star coins offer no reward.
 What we have is just a fun Mario game with great graphics and 3D effects, that’s all.